-After their child is born, most parents apply for a Social Security Number, which is all that's required to open most credit accounts.
+Child Identity TheftChildren make a tempting target for identity thieves because theft of a child's identity may go undetected for years.
+After their child is born, most parents apply for a Social Security number, which is all that's required to open most credit accounts.
 It could be years until a child applies for credit in his or her own name.
 This makes it easy for identity theft to go undetected for years and create serious consequences.

 How do you know if your child's identity has been stolen?